trillek-team/trillek-vcomputer-module/README.md

 IMPLEMENTED DEVICES
 -------------------

-- CDA (need verification that user palette and font works)
+- CDA (need verification that user palette and user font works)
 - Hardware Enumerator
 - PIT (Timers)
-- Virtual Keyboard, but need to do better interface with SDL2 key events as actually does.
+- Virtual Keyboard. **vm** need to do better interface with SDL2 key events as actually does.

 TODO
 ----

-- Check that all instructions work as they should (tested around 66%). -> Add more cases to test.asm
+- Check that all instructions work as they should (tested around 66%). -> Add more cases and fix test.asm
 - Improve the memory mapper as it is currently pretty inefficient if we add a lot of devices.
+- Implement beeper
 - Implement more devices.
-- Improve the vm API and document it better
+- Improve the vm API and document it better -> doxygen
 - Create a vm factory class
 - Fix the virtual keyboard.
 Actually SDL2 key event weirdness make this lees straightforward that should be.
 This means that actually only works alphanumeric characters and a few symbols.
 - Probably remove SDL2 dependency and use directly GLFW
-- Possibly change interrupt behavior to be more similar to Z80/x86 assembly, using a vector table pointed by IA register.
-It should make more easy developing OS and Drivers, and make more quick interrupt handling.